SoftInstigate/ermes-mail/README.md

 To test different SMTP configurations:

-1. Use a local SMTP server like MailHog for development and testing.
+1. Use a local SMTP server like Mailpit for development and testing.
 2. For SSL (implicit TLS), use the `--sslon` and `--sslport` options (default SSL port is 465).
 3. For STARTTLS, use `--starttls` to enable opportunistic STARTTLS, and add `--starttls-required` if you want the client to fail when the server does not advertise STARTTLS.
 4. For plain SMTP, omit the `--sslon` and `--starttls` flags and use the standard port (usually 25 or 1025 for local testing).